 Though an ingrown toenail seems like a small problem, the condition can cause extreme pain and become a source of infection.
 Expert podiatrist Daniel Pero, DPM, at Integrative Foot and Ankle offers comprehensive care for ingrown toenails, from specialized wound care for those with diabetes to effective in-office procedures that solve the problem and relieve your pain.
-If you have severe pain or an infection due to an ingrown toenail, call one of the offices in West Palm Beach or Palm Beach Gardens, Florida, or book an appointment online.
+If you have severe pain or an infection due to an ingrown toenail, call one of the offices in West Palm Beach, Florida, or book an appointment online.

 An ingrown toenail, called onychocryptosis, occurs when the edge of your toenail grows into the surrounding skin.